jasfromnz/NYT-Reviews-App/README.md

 Click the box in the upper right corner of a review to 'pin' it and keep the review in the results list when searching again.

 ## Future Enhancements
-- Add Search by ISBN
+- Save pinned reviews in local storage
-- Add Search for Best Sellers Lists
+- Add search for Best Sellers Lists